zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

 > [!IMPORTANT]
 > This activity is optional and ungraded.
-> Since the Insiders version is updated daily, please expect to see differences.
+> Since the Insiders version is updated daily, please expect to see differences or have breaking changes.

 ### What is "Agent" Mode?